silx-kit/silx/doc/source/Tutorials/fit.rst

 Using :class:`FitManager`
 +++++++++++++++++++++++++

+.. currentmodule:: silx.math.fit.fitmanager

 A :class:`FitManager` is a tool that provides a way of handling fit functions, associating estimation functions to estimate the initial parameters, modify the configuration parameters for the fit (enabling or disabling weights...) or for the estimation function, and choosing a background model.

+It provides an abstraction layer on top of :func:`leastsq`.

 Weighted polynomial fit
 ***********************